Why Roofing Is a High-Risk Trade for Insurance

 Buying Roofer Insurance

 Roofing insurance can be challenging to obtain because many standard carriers avoid the roofing classification due to high claim frequency.
-Work with an independent agent who specializes in construction insurance and has access to carriers that actively write roofing contractors.
-Specialty markets and surplus lines carriers often provide the most competitive options for roofers.
+Get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options from participating providers that actively write roofing contractors.
+Specialty markets and surplus lines carriers often provide options for roofers.

 Your safety record is the single biggest factor in your insurance costs.
 Carriers evaluate your experience modification rate, which reflects your claims history relative to other businesses of similar size in your industry.
 A clean claims history results in credits that can significantly reduce your premiums, while a poor claims history can make coverage difficult to obtain at any price.